oktaytuncay/Kubernetes/kubernetes.md

 **AlwaysPullImages :** Ensures that every time a pod is created, the images are always pulled.

-**DefaultStorageClass :**  Observes the creation of PVCs and automatically adds the default storage class to them if one is not specified.
+**DefaultStorageClass :** It monitors the creation of PVCs and automatically adds them to the default storage class if no storage class is specified.

 **EventRateLimit :** Can help set a limit on the request would be the API server can handle at a time to prevent the API server from flooding with requests.